-3. Minimum Cumulative Grade Point Average:
+3. Minimum Cumulative Grade Point Average: A cumulative GPA of 2.00 must be met.

-• A cumulative GPA of 2.00 must be met.
+• A cumulative GFA of 2.00 mu

 Additional Information

 1. Credit/no credit, course repeats, withdrawals, incompletes, and developmental courses will be included as part of the student's cumulative credit hours attempted for pace and maximum time frame purposes.